rsksmart/devportal-1.0/content/rsk-devportal/guides/starter-kits/dapp-automation-cucumber.md

 ## Writing E2E Tests using Cucumber

 [](#top "collapsible")
-- A. Identifying test scenarios for dApps on Rootstock
+- A. Identifying test scenarios for DApps on Rootstock
     - Identifying scenarios to automate in a UI framework involves considering various factors related to your application, testing goals, and the nature of the scenarios.
 Here are some guidelines specific to UI automation:
         - **Frequently Executed and Stable Tests:**
         Prioritize automating scenarios that are executed frequently, especially as part of your regression testing suite.
 Stable features with consistent behavior are good candidates.